St. Mark's School of Texas: Donors and base

 In contrast to the Terrill School, which was spearheaded by its founder and failed after he died, St. Mark's has been driven by donors, most of whom have actively served on its board of trustees.
-This was necessitated by both predecessors' precarious financial position; donor Ralph B. Rogers joked that "two broke schools merged to form one broke school."
+This was necessitated by both predecessors' precarious financial positions; donor Ralph B. Rogers joked that "two broke schools merged to form one broke school."
 As D Magazine asserted in 1982, "St. Mark's has its roots in its board of directors, which in turn is rooted in the city's most-established establishment – oil, high technology and, in the old days, cotton."
 McDermott and Green donated nearly $50 million to TCD and St. Mark's over five decades.
 In addition to McDermott and Green, notable donors include the families of Harlan Crow, Kenneth Hersh, Lamar Hunt, Tom Hicks, and Elliott Roosevelt.

 The school continues to raise large amounts of money from deep-pocketed donors, completing a $112 million fundraising campaign in 2013.
 In the 2020–21 school year, St. Mark's had a financial endowment of $167.8 million.

 In 2018, Architectural Digest named St. Mark's the most beautiful private high school campus in Texas.
 In October 2019, an EF-3 tornado damaged multiple buildings on campus.
 Classes quickly resumed, and certain buildings were repaired or rebuilt.
 However, the school's athletic facilities were badly damaged, prompting the school to redevelop its athletic campus.